JODHPUR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO JODHPUR

 #3 of 12 Places to visit in Rajasthan | #37 of 100 Places to visit in India

 Best Time to Visit Jodhpur: October to March

 Peak Season: December to January

-At a distance of 205 km from Ajmer, 260 km from Udaipur, 278 km from Jaisalmer, 335 km from Jaipur, 562 km from Delhi and 571 km from Agra, Jodhpur is the second largest city in the Indian state of Rajasthan.
-Jodhpur is one of the top heritage places in India and also one of the best places to experience Rajasthan Tourism.
+At a distance of 205 km from Ajmer, 260 km from Udaipur, 278 km from Jaisalmer, 335 km from Jaipur, 562 km from Delhi, and 571 km from Agra, Jodhpur is the second-largest city in the Indian state of Rajasthan.
+It is one of the top places of heritage in India, and among the must include places in Rajasthan tour packages.

-Jodhpur is well connected by road, rail and air to major destinations in India.
+Jodhpur is well connected by road, rail, and air.
 Jodhpur Airport is the nearest airport which is about 5 km from Jodhpur Junction.
 The airport is served by flights from Delhi and Mumbai.
-Jodhpur Junction is an important division of the North Western zone of the Indian Rail network.
+Jodhpur Junction is an important division of the North-Western zone of the Indian Rail network.
 It is well connected by direct trains from all metros and major cities in India, including Delhi, Mumbai, Ahmedabad, Jaipur, Jaisalmer, Bikaner, Ajmer, Alwar, Agra, Kanpur, Allahabad, Gaya, Kolkata, Indore, Lucknow, Varanasi, Patiala, Chandigarh, Kalka, Jammu, Chennai, Bangalore and Hyderabad.
 Jodhpur is well connected by bus with Bangalore, Hyderabad, Mumbai, Agra, Jaipur, Delhi, Udaipur, Jaisalmer, Ajmer, and Ahmedabad.